Weight and handicapping have long been a cornerstone of form analysis for racing tips … but that doesn’t make it a science that’s been settled.

 Aaron Barby, former SA analyst

 I think there’s more important things to consider than weight, and it’s more just about making small adjustments to a horse’s previous ratings based on whether it goes up or down in weight.
-I think maybe some people consider one kilogram to be equal to one length or something like that.
+Maybe some people consider one kilogram to be equal to one length or something like that.
 I don’t see it like that at all, I think it’s significantly less.

-I think it’s starting to go the other way, in that it used to be a bit overrated but now is becoming a bit underrated.
+I think it’s starting to go the other way.
+It used to be a bit overrated but now is becoming a bit underrated.
 Some people say weight doesn’t matter – which is patently untrue – it does slow them down.
 We have gravity on planet earth and weight does push down upon a horse!

 I think the market used to put more focus on weight than I did, but now I think it puts less focus – or almost none – on it.